 I’m just going to say it: Starting a dropshipping store is now easier than ever before.
 Yes, it has pitfalls, but that hasn’t stopped it from becoming an increasingly popular way to set up shop online.
-One of the major reasons for this is that is requires very little – almost nothing – in terms of upfront capital investment.
+One of the major reasons for this is that it requires very little—almost nothing—in terms of upfront capital investment.

 As a small business owner or fresh-faced entrepreneur, you likely won’t have the means to store and ship a wide range of products.
 This, in itself, is a full-time endeavor.

 Dropshipping removes much of the financial risk that comes with purchasing and storing stock that might never sell.
 It also negates a hell of a lot of hassle.
 If you’re looking to bootstrap your business, dropshipping is one of the best ways to keep operating expenses low.

 Finding Dropshipping Products to Sell